ringoldsdev/node-simple-ga/README.md

 	}
 })();
 ```
-Since it's not possible to use negative lookups in Google Analytics (e.g. urls that don't contain something), you must first look up all urls with the thing you want to avoid and then negate the operation (in this case with .not(), but it's also possible with .inverse())
+Since it's not possible to use negative lookups in Google Analytics (e.g. urls that don't contain something), you must first look up all urls with the thing you want to avoid and then negate the operation (in this case with .not())

 Please note that if you don't specify a date, only the last 7 days, excluding today, will be processed.